School Heritage

 Pastoral Care and the House System

-The system of pastoral care is highly developed at Dulwich International High School Suzhou.
+The system of pastoral care is highly developed at Dulwich International High School Programme Suzhou.
 Every student is supported by the form tutor as well as the school’s pastoral team, and our students follow a Personal, Social and Health Education course appropriate to their age and coordinated across the year groups.

 Our House system is a key component of the school’s pastoral care structure, building a sense of community within the student body and helping to develop students’ leadership skills.
 Our House Captains are responsible for helping to organise House activities, which normally take the form of friendly competitions.